easysoftware/developer-portal-devs/docs/Frontend_tutorials/FE-Testing.md

 The name of the image contains the name of the branch for which it was created.

-Each failed pipeline provides an option to download detailed back-trace zip file in 'Job artifacts' section.
+For debugging, each failed pipeline provides an option to download detailed backtrace zip file in 'Job artifacts' section.
 You can execute this zip file after downloading it with `yarn playwright show-trace` command.